tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   ![Quick,Draw! demo](Images/quick-draw.gif)

-Draw a couple of traces in the game, and tell students that this is an example of the power of neural networks in real-time, despite this is a game for fun, these kinds of applications could also be used for signatures recognition in banking checks or handwriting text in historical documents.
+Draw a couple of traces in the game, and tell students that this is an example of the power of neural networks in real-time.
+Explain that even though this is just an example of a game, deep learning has been the tool that has really allowed machine learning to transform FinTech.
+Advances in deep learning are powering applications that were once considered science fiction.

 Ask if there are any questions before moving on.